 12 Credit hours (1.2 CEUs)

-Audience: Individuals from Centering member sites who plan to facilitate or co-facilitate Centering groups.
+Audience: Audience: Anyone from a Centering member site who plans to facilitate Centering groups.
 Attendees may include healthcare providers, nurses, medical assistants, health educators, social workers, health profession students and residents.
-If you are not part of a Centering member site and are interested in this workshop, please contact us at firstname.lastname@example.org or 857-284-7570.
+If you are not part of a Centering member site and are interested in this workshop, please contact us at email@example.com or 857-284-7570.

 Changing healthcare practice from individual visits to group visits is a big undertaking.
 It is important to fully understand the changes and carefully consider the adjustments that will be needed for successful implementation.